jasperdunn/react-form-hooks/README.md

 ## Why I started the project

-After discovering the freedom and power of React hooks, I wanted to create a flexible modular suite of functions that can help us create forms with whichever components we want, however we want!
+After discovering the freedom and power of React hooks, I wanted to create a flexible suite of functions that can help create forms with whichever components we want, however we want!

 There are many excellent react form packages out there, however I hadn't yet found one that didn't end up pulling me in a certain direction or way of working.

-I wanted to be able to use simple, stateless, controlled components in my forms, utilising agnostic functions that didn't care what my component structure looked like.
+I wanted to be able to use simple, stateless, controlled components in my forms, utilising agnostic functions that didn't care which components I used or how they were structured.

 ## What it looks like